Gay man receives homophobic death threats after moving neighbour’s bin

 “I don’t want to speak to him and I don’t know what really can be said.

-“People must have had dealings with him before but I just don’t know how he’s going to change - I just think that’s going to be who he is.”
+“People must have had dealings with him before but I just don’t know how he’s going to change.
+I just think that’s going to be who he is.”